mumuki/mulang/docs/edlspec.md

 expectation "`getAge` must not return a hardcoded value":
   %% equivalent to Intransitive:getAge Returns:WithNonliteral
   within `getAge` returns with nonliteral;

+expectation "uses a repeat with a non-literal amount of iterations":
+  %% matches repeat blocks where the repeat count expression is a non-literal
+  %% and the loop body is anything uses repeat with (nonliteral, anything);

+expectation "uses a repeat with a non-literal amount of iterations":
+  %% shorter version of previous example uses repeat with nonliteral;

+expectation "uses items[0] to get first item": calls get at with (&`items`, 0);
 ```

 As you can see in previous examples, many of the simplest matchers can also be used in the standard expectation syntax.
 However, EDL also supports the `that` matcher,